-A financial ratio is simply one number from a company's financial results divided by another.
-When you combine various values and information, the merits (or lack thereof, show clearly, especially when you compare ratio results over time or to the company's competition.
+Simply put, a financial ratio means taking one number from a company's financial results and dividing it by another.
+When you combine various values and information, the underlying company's merits, or lack thereof, show clearly, especially when you compare ratio results over time or to the company's competition.

-For example, the fact that the share price of an investment is $2.13 tells you very little.
+For example, an investment's share price of $2.13 tells you very little.
 However, if you know the company has a Price/Earnings (P/E) ratio of 8.5, this provides you with more context.
-Taken a step further, you can then compare that P/E to massive corporations, direct competitors, and even to the previous results from the exact same business.
+Taken a step further, you can then compare that P/E to large corporations, direct competitors, and to the previous results from the exact same business for even more insight.

-Yes, looking into many of these ratios will involve a bit of work, but most are calculated automatically for you and displayed on all major online financial portals.
-The information which you can glean from them is unmatched and puts you at an advantage to just about every other investor out there.
+Looking into many of these ratios involves some work, but you can find many calculated for you and displayed on several major online financial portals.
+The information you can glean from them is unmatched and puts you at an advantage to other investors who don't do their due diligence.

-Liquidity ratios are of extra importance with penny stocks specifically, since the tinier and newer companies have tremendous difficulties paying all the bills before their businesses become established.
+Liquidity ratios hold extra importance with penny stocks specifically since the smaller and newer companies often have tremendous difficulties paying all of their bills before their businesses become stable and established.

-Some liquidity ratios include the current ratio, quick ratio, cash ratio, and operating cash flow.
-For investors willing to gain an advantage by taking on a small amount of work, you can see summaries of the actual ratio calculations on many top websites.
+Some liquidity ratios include the current ratio, quick ratio, cash ratio, and operating cash flow margin.
+For investors willing to gain an advantage by getting to know these ratios, you can see summaries of the actual ratio calculations on many top websites.

-Activity: These demonstrate how efficiently the business operates.
-In other words, you can see how well the company uses its resources, such as assets available to generate sales?
+Activity: These ratios demonstrate how efficiently the business operates.
+In other words, you can see how well the company uses its resources, such as assets available to generate sales.

-There are a few great activity ratios investors should apply in their research; inventory turnover; receivables turnover; payables turnover; working capital turnover; fixed asset turnover; total asset turnover.
+A few great examples of activity ratios investors should apply in their research include inventory turnover, receivables turnover, payables turnover, working capital turnover, fixed asset turnover, and total asset turnover.

-Performance: Performance ratios are all about profit, which might explain why they are frequently referred to as profitability ratios.
+Performance: Performance ratios tell investors about profit, which explains why they are frequently referred to as profitability ratios.

-Valuation: Since valuation ratios are based on the current share price, they provide a picture of whether or not the penny stock is a compelling investment at current levels.
+Valuation: Since valuation ratios rely on a company's current share price, they provide a picture of whether or not the penny stock makes a compelling investment at current levels.
 Basically, how much cash, or working capital, or cash flow, or earnings, do you get for each dollar invested?

-Some valuation ratios include; Price/Earnings (P/E); Price/Cash Flow; Price/Sales (P/S); Price/Earnings/Growth Rate (PEG).
+Some valuation ratios include Price/Earnings (P/E), Price/Cash Flow, Price/Sales (P/S), and Price/Earnings/Growth Rate (PEG).

 Each ratio itself doesn't offer much information.
-However, once you learn about each of these ratios, which you can then compare directly to those of competitors, or even against the same company itself from previous quarters and years.
-The added value to your understanding of a business will make all the difference in your investment results, and your clarity of trading decisions.
+However, once you learn about each of these ratios, you can then compare them directly to those of your target company's competitors, its industry averages. or against itself from previous quarters and years.
+This provides insight and value to your analysis and understanding of a business.
+It can make all the difference in your investment results, and offer much more clarity to your trading decisions.